-With over 20 years of professional experience, the textile conservator of the Midwest Art Conservation Center is highly qualified to identify and treat a range of textile-based materials including tapestries, rugs, flags, quilts, coverlets, samplers, curtains, and lace.
-Works as diverse as archaeological fragments to modern and contemporary art objects, as well as upholstery, ecclesiastical textiles, samplers, quilts, textile basketry, fans, dolls and costumes are all provided expert treatment.
+MACC’s textile conservator is experienced identifying and treating wide range of textile-based materials including tapestries, rugs, flags, quilts, coverlets, samplers, curtains, and lace.
+Works as diverse as archaeological fragments, modern and contemporary art objects, upholstery, ecclesiastical textiles, textile basketry, fans, dolls and costumes are all provided expert treatment.
 In addition to performing in-laboratory conservation treatments, the conservator also conducts object-by-object condition surveys of museum collections.

-Ms. McLaughlin joined MACC in 2005.
-She was a conservator in private practice and prior Chief Textile Conservator at Biltmore House in Asheville, North Carolina.
+Ms. McLaughlin was the Chief Textile Conservator at Biltmore House in Asheville, North Carolina from 2005 to 2010.
 She has significant training and experience in the conservation of historic and contemporary textiles and the preservation, care and re-housing of three-dimensional objects.
 Ms. McLaughlin received a Masters in Fine Arts and a Bachelor of Fine Arts summa cum laude from Ohio University and received advanced training at the Smithsonian Institution’s Conservation Analytical Laboratory and also at Colonial Williamsburg.
-Ms. McLaughlin is a Professional Associate of the American Institute for Conservation of Historic & Artistic Works, Textile Specialty Group, and a member of the Southeast Regional Conservation Association, the American Quilt Study Group, and the Textile Society of America.
+She is a Professional Associate of the American Institute for Conservation, Textile Specialty Group, and a member of the Southeast Regional Conservation Association, the American Quilt Study Group, and the Textile Society of America.